Benalayanaim/-Python-challenging-programming-exercises/README.md

 # Question 44
 Write a program which can map() to make a list whose elements are square of numbers between 1 and 20 (both included).

 # Question 45
 Define a class named American which has a static method called printNationality.

 # Question 46
 Define a class named American and its subclass NewYorker.

+# Question 47
+Define a class named Circle which can be constructed by a radius.
+The Circle class has a method which can compute the area.

+# Question 48
+Define a class named Rectangle which can be constructed by a length and width.
+The Rectangle class has a method which can compute the area.

+# Question 49
+Define a class named Shape and its subclass Square.
+The Square class has an init function which takes a length as argument.
+Both classes have a area function which can print the area of the shape where Shape's area is 0 by default.

+# Question 50
+Please raise a RuntimeError exception.(Use raise() to raise an exception.)